Restaurants, wine bars and other fun places

 And the other equally important aspect of dining in France and Italy is that you get actual food that’s locally grown and seasonal.
 What a surprise to find that greens actually have flavor.
 And to pick up a piece of fresh fruit from a local market and realize what it’s supposed to taste like?
 Amazing.
 Even simple dishes like a cheese plate with fresh pears is incredible.
-And as an aside we’ve had some wonderful meals at wineries which you can read about in my Vineyards and Enotecas post.
+And as an aside we’ve had some wonderful meals at wineries which you can read about in my Vineyards and Enotecas and More vineyards and enotecas posts.
 I have included a couple of enotecas below for those readers who don’t want to wade through the entire post.

 Other than Ristorante Rubiano in Verona discussed below and Katarina’s in Mykonos (see the Greek Islands post), I didn’t add any go to places in 2017.
 However during our 2018 trip we added two great places, Antica Porta (see Firenze old and new post) and Pizzeria Ferrari in Perugia (Perugia, Assisi, Lake Trasimeno and Cortona post.)
 We ate at Antica Porta three times and loved it more every time.
 Unfortunately we didn’t find Pizzeria Ferrari until our last night in Perugia or we would have eaten there again.

 In 2019, we traveled through Croatia and Slovenia and had some wonderful meals.
 I’ve written about them below and also in my Croatia and Slovenia post.